PolluxTroy0/Altered-Card-Renderer/README.md

 # Altered Card Renderer

+> **Active development** — This renderer is under active development.
+Frequent updates are to be expected; breaking changes may occur between versions.
+Check the repository for the latest release before upgrading.

 In Altered TCG, each Unique card is one-of-a-kind: its artwork and stats are specific to a single physical card owned by a player.
 This renderer lets you **display the full card image** of any Unique — artwork, frame, biome values, effect text — by fetching its data from an API and drawing it into an HTML canvas.

 Embed it on any page with a single `<script>` tag.